VishnuPrasanth-A/Handloom-or-Powerloom-/README.md

         └── normal_or_powerloom/
     ```

-## Model Training
+## How to Use

 ### 1. Training the Model

 Run the `model_training.py` script to train the CNN model and save it.
-This script sets up data augmentation, trains the model, evaluates it, and saves the final model.
+This script will also generate accuracy and loss plots.

 ```bash
 python model_training.py
 ```

+- **Training**: The script will train the model and save it as `cloth_classifier_model.h5`.
+- **Plots**: Accuracy and loss plots will be saved as `accuracy_plot.png` and `loss_plot.png`, respectively.

 ### 2. Converting the Model to TensorFlow Lite

-If not already done, convert the Keras model to TensorFlow Lite format:
+Convert the Keras model to TensorFlow Lite format:

 ```python
 import tensorflow as tf